Daniel and I spent five weeks in Sibiu and it’s safe to say we thoroughly ate our way through the small Romanian city.

 More Info Here

 Although Lili’s Cafe may look tiny on the outside, it’s anything but.
 This restored house in the central small square exudes cozy vibes around every hidden corner.
-With two floors, multiple rooms, and thoughtful decor, Lili’s is great for a lazy weekend brunch with friends and family.
+With two floors, multiple rooms, and thoughtful decor, Lili’s is one of the best Sibiu restaurants for a lazy weekend brunch with friends and family.

 The restaurant has an extensive coffee menu (I tried an interesting coconut creation) as well as smoothies, juices, craft beer, and cocktails.
 For brunch, I ordered the prosciutto, pesto, and mozzarella sandwich on focaccia bread.

 I’m always on the lookout for a great sammy, and this definitely exceeded expectations.
 Simple meals with high-quality ingredients are few and far between, but Lili’s definitely delivered.
 Oh, and the price was right as well.
-This huge sandwich was only 20 lei, and big enough to take home half for a second meal.
+This huge sandwich was only 20 lei / 5 usd, and big enough to take home half for a second meal.